 It freezes well, up to 3 months.
 Just thaw and reheat.

-This mini Irish Soda Bread recipe will yield 1 small loaf and is about a quarter of the size of a standard soda bread loaf.
+This soda bread recipe will yield 1 small loaf and is about a quarter of the size of a standard soda bread loaf.

 For more information on the cooking and baking dishes I use in our “recipes for one”, please visit our FAQ page.